talanthier/talanthier.github.io/README.md

 # Data Scientist
-Master of Data Science student at University of California, Irvine.
+Master of Data Science student at University of California, Irvine and Research Programmer Assistant at Chapman University.

 ## Education
 #### University of California, Irvine | September 2024 - December 2025